Trevor Rees-Jones (businessman): Political donations

 Rees-Jones has emerged as a large donor to the Republican Party and gave $1 million to American Crossroads in 2010.
 In 2015, Rees-Jones and his wife donated $2 million to the presidential candidacy of Jeb Bush.

 Personal life

 Rees-Jones and his wife Jan live in a 10,700 sq ft house in Dallas, Texas, valued by D Magazine at $13 million in 2011.
 They attend the Highland Park Presbyterian Church.
 They are also members of the Dallas Country Club.

 Rees-Jones owns Cook Canyon Ranch near Ranger, Texas.
 In October 2010, he paid the pop singer Jon Bon Jovi to play at a party there.
 For his 60th birthday party in August 2011, Dan Aykroyd, Jim Belushi and the Blues Brothers Band performed as the opening act, followed by The Eagles, who played a two-hour set.
 There were 25–30 private jets at the ranch's airstrip.

-They have two sons, Trevor Richard Rees-Jones, III, and David Rees-Jones, both of whom were Texas Christian University students in 2011.
+They have two sons.
 On 18 October 2014, Trevor Richard Rees-Jones, III, married Jennifer Hall Ebeier of Fort Worth at Rees-Jones' Cook Canyon Ranch.